fedora-python/python-rpm-porting/application.rst

 This section is for packages that are not being imported by third-party projects (e.g. ``import some_module`` in a Python file) and that do not interact with user code (such as plugins).

-If this is not the case for your software, look into :doc:`other sections <index>`.
+If this is not the case for your software, look into :ref:`other sections <chosing-type-section>`.

 Porting the specfile to Python 3